-Having sagging couch cushions, that you can feel the springs under you?
+Having saggy couch cushions, that you can feel the springs under you?
 This post will teach you how to refresh both the top and bottom cushions, as well as to wash the cushion fabric.

-Restuff Couch Cushions
+Restuffing Couch Cushions

 Do you feel like your couch is slowly crumbling away?
 Do you feel the springs of the frame every time you sit down?
 Does your once lovely piece of furniture look sad and frumpy?
 If so, you may feel inclined to go shopping at your nearest furniture store for a replacement.
 However, there is a simpler alternative to preserve the sofa that has served you well and bring it back to its former glory.